 Homeschooling and traveling go together, they have to, but we’d already chosen that path before we even thought of returning to the travel we loved.

 After 2 years of homeschooling before we left on this trip, I wasn’t at all worried about the kids’ education.
 I’d been through the de-schooling process ( What is deschooling?).
 This is the term used for forgetting everything you’ve been conditioned to think about acquiring knowledge.
 Learning happens all day, every day, it doesn’t come from teachers, text books, tests and exams.
 But that said, it doesn’t just happen by chance, the parent has to be pro-active in seeking inspiring learning opportunities.

 The Legality of Homeschooling on The Road

 You need to check this out for yourself, but I can tell you what I know of Australia and the UK

 If you’d like to see examples of Queensland applications, reports and homeschool curriculums, they are on our other website, Homeschool Group Hug.
 Regulations vary enormously between Australian states.
 Your decision to homeschool or withdraw your child from school is nothing to do with the school, they cannot stop you and you do not need to ask permission, you will need to register in some way with your state’s homeschooling body.

-I’m British, so are the boys, one of the wonderful things about the UK is that no homeschool registration, reports or checks are required.
-We’re legally free to educate our way. ( visit this site to find out about home education in the UK)
+One of the wonderful things about the UK is that no homeschool registration, reports or checks are legally required under the British system. ( visit this site to find out about home education in the UK)

 You’ll need to check regulations in your home country or state, but it’s important to remember that if your kids are un-enrolled from school, they cannot be truant.